 - Your cell phone bill may also be based on your credit score.

-Understand What Factors Affect Your Credit Score
+Step 2: Know What Affects Your Credit Score

 Your credit report allows lenders to look at several factors, including total debt, debt to income ratio, types of credit, debt history, and derogatory marks.